daos-stack/daos/docs/admin/fabrics.md

 ## Mercury installation

-The CaRT layer that is used by the DAOS _data plane_ is part of the main DAOS RPM packages.
-CaRT uses the Mercury RPC framework, which is provided as separate RPMs within the DAOS packages directory.
+The CaRT layer used by the DAOS _data plane_ is part of the main DAOS RPM packages.
+CaRT in turn uses the Mercury RPC framework, which is provided as separate RPMs within the DAOS packages directory.
 For NVIDIA based InfiniBand and RoCE Ethernet fabrics, Mercury's [UCX](https://openucx.org/) backend is the recommended plugin.
 For all other fabrics, Mercury's [libfabric](https://ofiwg.github.io/libfabric/) backend is used.

+!!! info
-DAOS Version 2.9 uses Mercury Version 2.4.1.
+    DAOS version 2.9 uses Mercury version 2.4.1.

-Mercury backends are dynamically loaded, and there is no RPM dependency in the base `mercury` RPM for a specific backend.
-Depending on the intended fabric provider, the corresponding Mercury backend RPM (`mercury-libfabric` or `mercury-ucx`) must be explicitly installed.
+Mercury backends are dynamically loaded, and there is no RPM dependency in the base `mercury` RPM on a specific backend
 (The base `mercury` RPM will be automatically installed, because the DAOS RPMs have an RPM dependency on `mercury`).
+Depending on the intended
+fabric provider, the corresponding Mercury backend RPM (`mercury-libfabric` or `mercury-ucx`) must be explicitly installed.

+!!! note
+    `mercury-libfabric` will be installed by default if `mercury-ucx` is not installed.
-It is possible to install both Mercury backends on the same node.
+    It is also possible to install both Mercury backends on the same node.

 Failing to install the Mercury backend that corresponds to the fabric provider configured in `daos_server.yml` will result in a runtime error,